 The giant uses a red fire engine for a pillow.
 While asleep, a fiery libido is subdued.
 What will happen when the giant wakes up?
 Or, similarly, when we approach the images in our dreams?

 The painting is an image with a story to be looked at, read, explored, contemplated, and partly understood.

 We invite the readers to circumambulate the image of the dreaming giant, and to trace the embedded stories in this giant dream, just as we hope the chapters in this book will inspire the reader to explore the amplifications of their dreams and images.

 For many, Artist Painter Howard Fox has been seen as a realist, a hyper-realist, a magic-realistic artist.
 Why?
 Because his hand is superb, his technique is impeccable, and his paintings are accessible.
 But these labels are wrong all the same.
-What Fox produces is Fiction Painting.
+What Fox produces is Imaginative Realism.
 He imitates nothing and creates everything.
 He crafts the environment and its structures like a master architect.
 He places his characters precisely and intimately in dark corners of his stage … as deftly as a theatrical director.
 The viewer can even hear him whispering the dialogue into the ears of his performers.
 He colours mood and light as if behind the camera of an impossible cinema.
 Here is Babylon.
 Here is Bangkok.
 Here is the city of your dreams and there, the city of your fears.
 And here is Hell.
 All fictions, yet all alive and real and possible … despite the impossibility of everything.”